-- (3) Land designated as common open space shall not be occupied by streets, drives, parking areas or structures, other than recreational structures. - (4) All property owners in the planned development shall have access to the open space by means of a public or private street or walkway in an easement a minimum of 20 feet in width. - (5) Common open space shall be provided within each phase of the planned development in sufficient amounts to serve the expected population of that phase. - (6) The applicant must have proof of commitment from the entity that will be responsible for the common open space prior to the Planning Commission Meeting for which the case is scheduled.
+- 3. Land designated as common open space shall not be occupied by streets, drives, parking areas or structures, other than recreational structures. - 4.
+All property owners in the planned development shall have access to the open space by means of a public or private street or walkway in an easement a minimum of 20 feet in width. - 5.
+Common open space shall be provided within each phase of the planned development in sufficient amounts to serve the expected population of that phase. - 6.
+The applicant must have proof of commitment from the entity that will be responsible for the common open space prior to the Planning Commission Meeting for which the case is scheduled.
 The common open space shall be conveyed prior to recording the final plat, in accordance with one of the following methods: - (i) By dedication to the Town or its designee as publicly owned open space.
 Parks, open space, and recreation facilities proposed for dedication to the Town must be acceptable to the Town Council with regard to the size, shape, location, improvement, environmental condition (i.e., the applicant may be required to provide an environmental assessment), and budgetary and maintenance terms. - (ii) By leasing or conveying title (including beneficial ownership) to a corporation, homeowner's association or other legal entity.
-The terms of such lease or other instrument of conveyance must restrict the use of the area to open space/recreational uses. - (f) Planned development procedure.
-This procedure involves a preapplication meeting and approval of a PD Development Plan and PD Zoning Map amendment. - (1) Pre-application Meeting.
-Before submitting a PD Development Plan for a planned development, the applicant shall confer with the Planning Director and any other officials designated by the Planning Director.
-The purpose of this pre-application conference is to discuss the proposal, community involvement, and to provide comments and advice on the appropriate application process and the required procedures, specifications, and applicable standards required by Town of Kiawah applicable ordinances. - (2) Formal Submittal.
-Upon receiving input from Staff at the Pre-application Meeting, the Applicant shall submit the planned development and required submittal materials where the Planning Director or its designee will review the submission for completeness. - (3) Conceptual PD Development Plan Presentation.
+The terms of such lease of other instrument of conveyance must restrict the use of the area to open space/recreational uses. - d.
+Planned development procedure.
+This procedure involves a preapplication conference and approval of a PD development plan and PD zoning map amendment. - Preapplication Meeting.
+Before submitting a PD development plan for a planned development, the applicant shall confer with the Planning Director and any other officials designated by the Planning Director.
+The purpose of this preapplication conference is to discuss the proposal, community involvement, and to provide comments and advice on the appropriate application process and the required procedures, specifications, and applicable standards required by Town of Kiawah applicable ordinances. - 2.
+Formal Submittal.
+Upon receiving input from Staff at the Pre-Application Meeting, the Applicant shall submit the planned development and required submittal materials where the Planning Director or its designee will review the submission for completeness. - 3.
+Conceptual PD Development Plan Presentation.
 At least one time prior to formal application submittal, Planned Development applicants shall present their Conceptual PD Development Plan to the Town of Kiawah Island Planning Commission at a Planning Commission workshop.
 This presentation shall be for discussion and feedback purposes only and no action shall be taken on the Conceptual PD Development Plan at the workshop. - (i) At least 20 days prior to the Planning Commission workshop, the applicant shall submit a memo and presentation describing the proposed PD Development Plan.